greendevio/greendev/README.md

 Green carries a lot of what we think is needed in the industry of software development lifecycle.

+The color green is associated with values such as: Environment-Aware, Healthy, Sustainable, Holistic.

 ### Sustainability

 ### Mindful to the environment